toliaqat/xenon-wiki/service-framework-performance.md

 The build verification tests used during maven build and test phases can also be used for performance analysis, by supplying various properties that modify service, request and other counts.

 `
-MAVEN_OPS="-Xmx8G" mvn test -Dtest=TestStatefulService#throughputInMemoryServicePut -Ddcp.requestCount=500000
+MAVEN_OPS="-Xmx8G" mvn test -Dtest=TestStatefulService#throughputInMemoryServicePut -Dxenon.requestCount=500000
 `
 ## Update Operation Throughput

 ### Single node
 Using a payload that serializes to 524 bytes (JSON).
 For the durable service tests, throughput includes indexing cost, and commit to disk which occurs every 5 seconds.

- * In memory service, in process (no socket I/O) (2G limit): 1,000,000 ops/sec
+ * In memory service, in process (no socket I/O) (4G limit): 1,000,000 ops/sec
  * In memory service, in process (no socket I/O) (64MB limit): 500,000 ops/sec
  * In memory service, local sockets: 30,000 ops/sec
- * Durable service, in process (no socket I/O) (512MB limit): 190,000 ops/sec
+ * Durable service, in process (no socket I/O) (4G limit): 250,000 ops/sec
  * Durable service, in process (no socket I/O) (64MB limit): 50,000 ops/sec
- * Durable service, local sockets: 30,000 ops/sec
+ * Durable service, local sockets: 60,000 ops/sec

 The [lucene document index service](./luceneDocumentIndexService#performance) has more details on indexing and query throughput.

 ### Multiple nodes
- * Durable, replicated service, 5 nodes (2GB limit): 2,000 ops/sec
+ * Durable, replicated service, 3 nodes (4GB limit): 7,000 ops/sec

- GET / read throughput is higher for all permutations (for example, for durable services its about 4X write perf, on machine tested, since GETs execute in parallel from the multi version store)

 Detailed throughput numbers are available in the continuous integration tests in Jenkins.

-These are early numbers, we plan to optimize several parts of the I/O path, but as it stands, this is a usable system.